 - 65% of business leaders in developed markets said this was a significant contributor to their staff retention, compared to 75% of business leaders in emerging markets.

 “Business executives in more developed markets could be in fact hindering growth unless they make strategic investments into critical technology and working processes that can increase their agility.
 They need to wake up to the advantages of flexible, agile technology and move beyond aging business systems that are inadequate to meet present-day and future business requirements.
 More developed markets are often considered beacons of technology innovation but they need to practice what they preach if they are to reap the benefits and continue to grow.
 This is also increasingly important in order to attract and empower the next-generation workforce in the workplace.
-Millennials, after all, expect to use the latest technologies in the most flexible ways,” said Sabby Gill, executive vice president international, Epicor Software.
+Millennials, after all, expect to use the latest technologies in the most flexible ways,” said Hesham El Komy, senior director, international channel, Epicor Software.

 In the same survey, 40% of respondents identified technology leadership as a significant factor to help stimulate growth.
 Yet these findings suggest that unless businesses in developed markets invest in technology they may struggle to meet their targets, with emerging market competition set to outstrip them with the latest technologies and processes.
 In today’s dynamic and globalised economy, where competitors transcend across continents, organisations need to be flexible in order to adjust to market pressures as they grow.

 “A modern ERP system can help businesses in emerging and developed markets alike cope with changes and successfully compete on a global scale.
 This is especially vital for businesses expanding quickly as they will need a flexible IT infrastructure which can be integrated across regions and can cope with managing a larger, more complex business model.
-In today’s global marketplace, business leaders need to ensure they have scalable support which can easily adapt to inevitable change, especially as they grow.” concluded Gill at Epicor Software.
+In today’s global marketplace, business leaders need to ensure they have scalable support which can easily adapt to inevitable change, especially as they grow,” concluded El Komy.

 About Epicor Software Corporation